Credit Card Extended Warranty Benefit: Everything You Need to Know

 • Rewards rate: Earn 5x miles on hotels, vacation rentals, and rental cars booked through Capital One Travel; 2x miles on all other purchases

-• Welcome offer: Earn 75,000 miles when you spend $4,000 on purchases within 3 months from account opening
+• Welcome offer: LIMITED-TIME OFFER: Enjoy $250 to use on Capital One Travel in your first cardholder year, plus earn 75,000 bonus miles once you spend $4,000 on purchases within the first 3 months from account opening — that’s equal to $1,000 in travel.

 • Annual fee: $95